eclipse/vorto/website/content/gettingstarted.md

 weight: 20
 ---

-Vorto provides a simple language to describe the capabilities and functionality of devices as Information Models.
-But how can these models be consumed to help IoT solution development ?
+Vorto provides a simple language (Vorto DSL) to describe the capabilities and functionality of  a device as an Information Model.
+Information Models are assembled from re-usable, abstract and technology-agnostic Function Blocks.
+IoT Solutions process the Function Block specific data, to be able to stay agnostic of the actual device(s).
+Take a look at the [Blog Post](https://blog.bosch-si.com/developer/avoid-tight-coupling-of-devices-in-iot-solutions/) to find out about the Vorto benefits.

-I think, it will get clearer, if we walk you through an easy example.
-In this example we are going to describe a TI Sensor Tag device using abstract Vorto Function Blocks which on the other hand define specific piece of functionality and data.
-You can translate Function Blocks of the device to source code that may run on the device and integrate it with the [Eclipse Ditto](https://www.eclipse.org/ditto) Digital Twin service using a MQTT Connector, provided by the [Eclipse Hono](https://www.eclipse.org/hono) platform.
+Let me walk you through an easy example, where we are going to describe a TI Sensor Tag device using abstract Vorto Function Blocks which on the other hand define specific piece of functionality and data of the sensors provided by the TI SensorTag.
+We then translate the Function Blocks to source code that can run on the device and integrate it with the [Eclipse Ditto](https://www.eclipse.org/ditto) and [Eclipse Hono](https://www.eclipse.org/hono) IoT backend services.

-An IoT Application (which is not part of this tutorial) then consumes the device data from Eclipse Ditto and process the humidity data.
+An IoT Solution (which is not part of this tutorial) is then able to consume the the device data in a harmonized and device-agnostic way.
 In fact the IoT Application does not make any assumption of whether this humidity data originates from a TI SensorTag or any other device or service, capable of providing humidity data, as long as it is described as a Humidity Vorto Function Block.
 The following illustration shows the entire components and data flow:

 ![Material Screenshot](/images/getting-started-ar2.png)

 So, let's get started with this, by splitting up our work into several steps:

-1. Describe the TI Sensor Tag as an Information Model using re-usable, abstract Function Blocks
+1. **Describing** the TI Sensor Tag as an Information Model using re-usable, abstract Function Blocks
-2. Generating Code from Model, integrating the TI Sensor Tag with Eclipse Hono & Eclipse Ditto
+2. **Generating** Code from Model, integrating the TI Sensor Tag with Eclipse Hono & Eclipse Ditto
-3. Test the integration with Eclipse Hono
+3. **Testing** the integration by sending device data as Vorto payload to Eclipse Hono via MQTT

 ## Step 1: Creating TI Sensor Tag Information Model